Some appliances keep using electricity even when they’re turned off, and most people don’t realize it.

-Here are 15 everyday appliances you should always unplug when not in use, plus tips to simplify this habit and make your home greener and safer.
+Here are 15 everyday appliances you may want to unplug when they’re not in use, and simple ways to make it a habit.

 Mobile Phone Chargers